bobpreeda/prevalisai/src/content/blog/Forbes-Thailand-Preeda.md

 The company’s motto: *Gratitude, Integrity, Diligence, Perseverance, and Fair Distribution.* MICRO avoided stripping profits before its IPO, choosing instead to use retained earnings as a solid financial foundation on which new ventures were built.

 #### 🏢 Expanding the Ecosystem
-Post-IPO, MICRO expanded from Used Trucks to New Ventures:
+Post-IPO, MICRO expanded from Used Trucks to New Ventures.
 - Vehicle loan services
 - Insurance brokerage (est. 2021)
 - Personal and Vehicle Title loans (licensed Oct 2022, active Q2 2023)